 The Practice Centre is being improved.
 We're moving content out of this section as we rewrite it.

-Use of secure care in care and protection and youth justice residences
+Use of secure care in care and protection residences

 We are all committed to working together to help our vulnerable children and young people thrive.
 When children and young people are required to come into our residences we want them to feel safe and secure.
 On occasions, it may be necessary for a child or young person to be placed in secure care in order for them to be safe.